Energy and Building Services

 Working with industry

 From plumbing and gas to water treatment, our courses suit both technical and non-technical staff alike.
 Our courses have a proven track record of success, with over 70% of graduates on the HNC Water Operations course subsequently being promoted within their organisation.
-It's no wonder we're the first choice of training provider to companies such as Scottish Water and Anglian Water.
+It's no wonder we're the first choice of training provider to companies such as Scottish Water.

 We also work with a range of partners including Midland Lead